schism-dev/schism/docs/getting-started/typical-workflow.md

 5. Transport solver efficiency may require some experience.
 6. $LSC^2$ grid requires some learning/experience, but is a very powerful tool (resembling unstructured grid in the vertical)
 7. See for Section 5.7 commonly encountered issues in 3D setup.

+!!!note A Beginners guide
+    A good resource for beginners is a mini live [manual](https://www.overleaf.com/project/6122fe048b59c97d57109608) written on Overleaf by Ms. Christelle Auguste (U. of Tasmania).